brunopinheirofreitas/Java/Alura/Alura_Notes.md

 34. Lambdas: '->' it's a form to diminish coding.
 An anonymous class, for instance, is automatic created when you use lambdas, the main goal is to shorten the code you write.
 35. ```private static final long serialVersionUID = 1L;``` //This identify the version of the class, therefore all objects of this class could be different.
 36. transient means the attribute should not be serializied.
+37. ArrayList aren't good if you want to change/remove elements in some position, however it's good to return a specific element in a position and to add elements.
+38. Linkedlist is good if you have a list that changes it's elements a lot, by removing it, for instance, however itsn't good to return a specific element in a position or to add elements.
 ---

 **Java Types and operators**